dotnet/issue-labeler/Documentation/README.md

       1. The tool will download all the GitHub issues and PRs from the repo.
 This can take anywhere from a few minutes to even 10 minutes, depending on how many issues/PRs exist in the repo.
       1. It will then run a computationally intensive process to perform the machine learning.
 This can take around 30 minutes on a high-end workstation.
       1. The output will be two ZIP files containing the models for issues and PRs.
 If the repo has no PRs, that model will be skipped.
+1. Test the model locally
+   1. Open a command prompt in the `src/ModelTester` folder
+   1. Run the tool for the repo data you wish to test: `dotnet run -- PATH_TO_ZIPS OWNER/REPO ISSUE_OR_PR_NUMBER`, for example, `dotnet run -- ..\ModelCreator dotnet/maui 14895`
+      1. Note: The same `GitHubAccessToken` user-secret is required
 1. Upload model to Azure storage
-   1. Open a command prompt in the `src/DotNetLabelerUploader` folder of the issue-labeler repo
+   1. Open a command prompt in the `src/ModelUploader` folder
    1. Get the Azure Storage access key for the `dotnetissuelabelerdata` storage account in Azure
       1. In the Azure Portal, go to the DDFun IaaS Dev Shared Public subscription, navigate into the subscriptions Resources, and select the `dotnetissuelabelerdata` storage account
       1. Select **Access keys** from the left side menu
       1. Copy the Key value for key1 or key2.
       1. In the command prompt run: `dotnet user-secrets set IssueLabelerKey AZURE_KEY_HERE`.
-   1. Run the tool for the repo data you wish to upload: `dotnet run -- C:\PATH\TO\ZIPS OWNER/REPO`, for example, `dotnet run -- C:\GitHub\issue-labeler\src\CreateMikLabelModel dotnet/maui`
+   1. Run the tool for the repo data you wish to upload: `dotnet run -- PATH_TO_ZIPS OWNER/REPO`, for example, `dotnet run -- ..\ModelCreator dotnet/maui`
       1. Note: This uploader app will rename the ZIP files when saved in Blob Storage to use a file name template that includes a version number
 1. Update predictor app to point to the new model (by referencing the newly uploaded blob)
    1. The uploader tool from the previous step printed out further instructions how to do that.
 It looks something like this: